fsantanna-no/p2p-tml-paper/rita-24/response.md

 We now include a discussion about packet forwarding at the end of Section "3.2.1.
 Event Dissemination":

-> Considering the peer-to-peer network as a whole, each event packet is
+> "Considering the peer-to-peer network as a whole, each event packet is
 > replicated to all neighbours of all peers.
 > This results in a theoretical limit of quadratic messages if all peers are
 > connected to all peers.
 > In contrast, as discussed in Section 2, a centralized solution only requires
-> a packet to be sent to a server, which then broadcasts it to all clients.
+> a packet to be sent to a server, which then broadcasts it to all clients."

 -------------------------------------------------------------------------------